• Skip to primary navigation

 Day 27-29: Phu Quoc Island

-We spent three days on Phu Quoc, which was the perfect way to end our Vietnam travel route.
-On Phu Quoc we rented a scooter for a couple of days and explored the beautiful island.
+We spent three days in Phu Quoc, which was the perfect way to end our Vietnam travel route.
+On Phu Quoc, we rented a scooter for a couple of days and explored the beautiful island.

-Where to stay in Phu Quoc on a budget: Kinh Bac Hotel
+Where to stay in Phu Quoc on a budget

-Kinh Bac Hotel was another lovely place to stay.
-The rooms are large and clean, with ensuite bathrooms.
-Each morning we were greeted by the lovely staff who asked if we had a good rest.
+Fortuna Hotel was another lovely place to stay.
+The rooms are lovingly decorated and spotlessly clean, with private bathrooms.

-From the hotel, it’s a 20-minute drive to Duong Dong, the main town on Phu Quoc.
-You can rent a scooter at the hotel, so you can easily get around the island, but the slightly remote location is something to take into consideration when booking this place.
+From the hotel, it's a 20-minute drive to Duong Dong, the main town in Phu Quoc.
+Not a problem if you rent a scooter but something to keep in mind when booking this hotel.

 Check prices on Agoda | Check prices on Booking